 Learn more about selling fees and how your sales are evaluated

-Here’s how much you could save
+Here’s how much you save

 With free selling, when your $50 item sells, you'll pay $0 in transaction fees and take home the full $50.